KEO-cls-eedi/specification/doc/clseedi.md

 ### Metering

-Measurements from the grid connection point (GCP).
-EEBus devices can send a value state for measurements to indicate an erroneous, or out of bounds measurement.
+Measurements from the grid connection point (GCP) in terms of the EEBUS use case MGCP.
+EEBUS devices can send a value state for measurements to indicate an erroneous, or out of bounds measurement.
 Such values are not forwarded to CLS.EEDI.
 For phase dependent measurements (current or voltage), an error on one phase leads to the removal of all phase values.

 ```
 {